yteke42/metu/README.md

 # METU

-The assignments, presentations, inclasses and labs I've done in METU CEIT and CENG
+The assignments, presentations, inclasses and labs I've done in METU CEIT